Syria’s Civil War: The Descent Into Horror

 The Diplomatic Thicket

 UN-backed attempts to mediate a conflict-ending political transition in Syria have been stymied by differences among veto-wielding permanent members of the UN Security Council and other powers.
 Qatar, Saudi Arabia, and Turkey aligned with the United States against the Assad regime, while Iran joined Russia in backing it.
 Russia and China have cast multiple vetoes on Syria-related Security Council resolutions, and the threat of veto has deterred or watered down humanitarian and human rights measures, reinforcing a view of the council as toothless.
-A June 2012 multilateral document known as the Geneva Communiqué has become the basis for negotiations.
+A June 2012 multilateral document known as the Geneva Communiqué became the basis for one set of negotiations.
 It calls for “a Syrian-led political process,” beginning with the establishment of a transitional governing body “formed on the basis of mutual consent.”
 But multiple rounds of peace talks to implement these principles have yielded little.
 A core issue is Assad himself: he has no interest in negotiating his own political demise and retains Russia’s and Iran’s backing, while the possibility of Assad staying on in a transition is anathema to the opposition.

 Refugee Crisis Rattles EU